olliw42/mLRS/README.md

 The project is work in progress, and there is still plenty of room for ideas and improvement.

-However, the essential features, i.e., the RC link and the serial (MAVLink) data link, are stable and robust, and perform quite well.
+The essential features, however, i.e., the RC link and the serial (MAVLink) data link, are stable and robust, and perform quite well.

-The mLRS system also provides a high level of usability such as a variety of options for input/output, parameter setting via the mLRS transmitter, optimization for ArduPilot/PX4 systems, wireless connection to ground control stations like MissionPlanner or QGC, support of the Yaapu telemetry app, and it also integrates well with the MAVLink for OpenTx project.
+The mLRS system also provides a high level of usability such as a variety of options for input/output, parameter setting via the mLRS transmitter, optimization for ArduPilot/PX4 systems, wireless connection to ground control stations like MissionPlanner or QGC, or support of the Yaapu telemetry app without extra hazzles.
+It also integrates well with the MAVLink for OpenTx project, which yields a most fluid user experience.

 It supports the SX1280, SX1276, SX1262 and LLCC68 Semtech chips, and thus the 2.4 GHz, 915/868 MHz and 433 MHz/70 cm frequency bands.